Zelina Vega

-Thea Megan Trinidad Büdgen (born December 27, 1990) is an American professional wrestler and actress.
-She is currently signed to WWE, where she performs on the SmackDown brand under the ring name Zelina Vega, and is a member of Legado Del Fantasma.
-She is a former WWE Women's Tag Team Champion, and the winner of its 2021 Queen's Crown tournament.
-Trinidad is the first of just three women to hold the women's world tag team championships of both WWE and Impact Wrestling (the two others being Cassie Lee and Jessie McKay).
+Thea Megan Trinidad Büdgen (born December 27, 1990) is an American professional wrestler.
+She is signed to WWE, where she performs on the SmackDown brand under the ring name Zelina (shortened from her previous ring name Zelina Vega).

-Trinidad is also known for her time in Total Nonstop Action Wrestling as Rosita, where she was a one-time TNA Knockouts Tag Team Champion with Sarita, and for various independent promotions under her real name.
-She debuted on WWE's NXT brand in 2017 under the ring name Zelina Vega, where she predominantly served as the manager of Andrade "Cien" Almas.
+Trinidad is also known for her time in Total Nonstop Action Wrestling (TNA), where she performed under the ring name Rosita, and she was a one-time TNA Knockouts Tag Team Champion (with Sarita), and for various independent promotions under her real name.
+In 2017, she debuted on WWE's NXT brand under the ring name Zelina Vega, where she predominantly served as the manager of Andrade "Cien" Almas.
 WWE released Trinidad in November 2020, but re-signed her less than six months later.
-Trinidad's ring name was changed to Queen Zelina after her Queen's Crown tournament win.
+Trinidad's ring name was temporarily changed to Queen Zelina after her Queen's Crown tournament win.
+She is a former one-time WWE Women's United States Champion and one-time WWE Women's Tag Team Champion (with Carmella).

-Trinidad portrayed fellow professional wrestler AJ Lee in the 2019 biographical film Fighting with My Family.

 Early life

-Thea Megan Trinidad was born in the Queens borough of New York City on December 27, 1990, and is of Puerto Rican descent.
-She grew up watching professional wrestling with her father Michael and younger brother Timothy, and was inspired by Rey Mysterio and Lita.
-Her parents divorced when she and her brother were young, though they remained friends.
+Thea Megan Trinidad was born on December 27, 1990, in the Queens borough of New York City, and is of Afro-Latin Puerto Rican descent.
+She grew up watching professional wrestling with her father and younger brother Timothy, and was inspired by Rey Mysterio and Lita.
+Her parents divorced when she and her brother were young.
 She practiced swimming and baseball at school.
-When she was 10 years old, her father was killed in the September 11 attacks; he had worked as a telecom analyst for Cantor Fitzgerald at the World Trade Center, and was on the 103rd floor of the North Tower when it collapsed.
+When she was 10 years old, her father, Michael Angel Trinidad, was killed in the September 11 attacks; he had worked as a telecom analyst for Cantor Fitzgerald at the World Trade Center, and was on the 104th floor of the North Tower when it collapsed.

 Her mother, Monique Ferrer, approached StoryCorps with the story of how she and her husband had met and what she experienced on the day of the attacks with his death, which StoryCorps used to create a short cartoon titled Always a Family as a way of honoring his memory.
-She has said it was because of her father that made her enter the wrestling business.
+She has said it was because of her father that she entered the wrestling business.
 She was featured in an NBC special, titled Children of 9/11, on September 5, 2011.
 Growing up, she also worked as a counselor on a camp for children that had lost parents on 9/11 and also participated in charitable causes such as Habitat for Humanity with Tuesday's Children after Hurricane Katrina.